pradesigner/depscliguide2/README.md

 │       └── sayhello.clj

 which is just another test to make sure java-time could be found (nolib/deps.edn and time-lib/deps.edn are the same file).
 It has nothing to do with what the Using local libraries instructions are.

+**Solved!**

+The problem was solved by Sean Corfield who wondered if I had a :deps in the global deps.edn file referring to the earlier version.
+That :deps takes priority over the other deps.edn files and so, we were looking for v1.2.0, but the global file kept giving v0.3.2 and resulted in the error.

+The problem didn't exist when we didn't have a local deps asking for v1.2.0 directly, but if a local deps asks another local deps, it seems to get overriden by the global deps.

+Sean also emphasized that we shouldn't use :deps in the global deps.edn file!